siderolabs/talos/website/content/v1.3/talos-guides/network/vip.md

   - ../../guides/vip
 ---

-One of the biggest pain points when building a high-availability controlplane is giving clients a single IP or URL at which they can reach any of the controlplane nodes.
+One of the pain points when building a high-availability controlplane is giving clients a single IP or URL at which they can reach any of the controlplane nodes.
-The most common approaches all require external resources:  reverse proxy, load balancer, BGP, and DNS.
+The most common approaches - reverse proxy, load balancer, BGP, and DNS - all require external resources, and add complexity in setting up Kubernetes.

-Using a "Virtual" IP address, on the other hand, provides high availability without external coordination or resources, so long as the controlplane members share a layer 2 network.
+To simplify cluster creation, Talos Linux supports a "Virtual" IP (VIP) address to access the Kubernetes API server, providing high availability with no other resources required.

+What happens is that the controlplane machines vie for control of the shared IP address using etcd elections.
+There can be only one owner of the IP address at any given time.
+If that owner disappears or becomes non-responsive, another owner will be chosen, and it will take up the IP address.

+### Requirements

+The controlplane nodes must share a layer 2 network, and the virtual IP must be assigned from that shared network subnet.
 In practical terms, this means that they are all connected via a switch, with no router in between them.

-The term "virtual" is misleading here.
-The IP address is real, and it is assigned to an interface.
-Instead, what actually happens is that the controlplane machines vie for control of the shared IP address using etcd elections.
-There can be only one owner of the IP address at any given time, but if that owner disappears or becomes non-responsive, another owner will be chosen, and it will take up the mantle: the IP address.

-Talos has (as of version 0.9) built-in support for this form of shared IP address, and it can utilize this for both the Kubernetes API server and the Talos endpoint set.
-Talos uses `etcd` for elections and leadership (control) of the IP address.
+Note that the virtual IP election depends on `etcd` being up, as Talos uses `etcd` for elections and leadership (control) of the IP address.

-It is not reccomended to use a virtual IP to access the API of Talos itself, since the node using the shared IP is not deterministic and could change.
+The virtual IP is not restricted by ports - you can access any port that the control plane nodes are listening on, on that IP address.
+Thus it *is* possible to access the Talos API over the VIP, but it is *not recommended*, as you cannot access the VIP when etcd is down - and then you could not access the Talos API to recover etcd.

 ## Video Walkthrough